laravel/docs/eloquent.md

         $schedule->command('model:prune')->daily();
     }

 Behind the scenes, the `model:prune` command will automatically detect "Prunable" models within your application's `app/Models` directory.
 If your models are in a different location, you may use the `--model` option to specify the model class names:

     $schedule->command('model:prune', [
         '--model' => [Address::class, Flight::class],
     ])->daily();

+If you wish to exclude certain model class names from being automatically detected within your application's `app/Models` directory, use the `--exclude` option:

+    $schedule->command('model:prune', [
+        '--exclude' => [Address::class, Flight::class],
+    ])->daily()

 You may test your `prunable` query by executing the `model:prune` command with the `--pretend` option.
 When pretending, the `model:prune` command will simply report how many records would be pruned if the command were to actually run: